rails/rails/guides/source/7_2_release_notes.md

 unsupported versions of Ruby or to bump the Rails major version more often, and to drop multiple Ruby versions at once when we bump the major.

-Now we are going to drop Ruby versions on minor versions, following the recommendation from the Ruby team at the time of the release.
+We will now drop Ruby versions that are end-of-life on minor Rails versions at the time of the release.

 For Rails 7.2, Ruby 3.1 is the new minimum version.